Leather Bag Patterns

 Next, we’re going to add our billets to our gussets.
 These are what will attach our dees and straps to the body of our purse.
 We’re going to use 5/16" Double Cap Rivets.

-Insert the posts of your rivets through the back side of your gusset, in the two holes punched in the center of the leather.
+- Insert the posts of your rivets through the back side of your gusset, in the two holes punched in the center of the leather.

-Fold one of your billets around your dee, and place it on the gusset.
+- Fold one of your billets around your dee, and place it on the gusset.
 Line up the holes on your billet with the holes on the gusset, making sure the posts go through all three layers of leather.
 Make sure that the dee is facing outwards and placed near the top of your gusset.

 - Snap the rivet caps onto the posts to secure the billet in place.

-Set your rivets using your mallet and the concave end of your rivet setter.
+- Set your rivets using your mallet and the concave end of your rivet setter.
 Repeat these steps to attach the other billet and dee to your remaining gusset.

 Hand Sewing the Leather Bag

 - Now let’s move over to our sewing horse to start stitching our purse together.
 Place your main body panel and one of your gussets in the horse so that the bottom edge of the gusset is lined up with the edge of the bag, where you placed the matching chisel line.
 You can place a pin or needle through a set of holes in the layers to pin it in place and ensure the edges don’t move.
 Make sure the top grain sides of your leather is facing out, and the inside of the pieces are pressed together in the horse.